erfanparsafar/erfanparsafar/README.md

 ### Hi there 👋

-i'm Erfan and i do content on Design and Development , im carzy Programmer and i believe that crazy people are the ones who will change the world
+i'm Erfan and i do content on python and Django etc , im carzy Programmer and i believe that crazy people are the ones who will change the world

  - 💻 back-end Developer